sandralili/mygithub/index.md

 </div>

-I have a Bachelors Degree in Computer Science.
+I have a Bachelor's Degree in Computer Science.
 I received my degree more than twenty years ago.
 It has been a challenge learning new things but I love this program and I have learned a lot.

 <style>